 - attitude/orientation.

-Failure to comply with any of the conditions of probation placed on you by the drug court can result in sanctions for non-compliance.
+Failure to comply with any of the probation conditions placed on you by the drug court can result in sanctions for non-compliance.
 These sanctions can range from a loss of privileges to jail time.